Adelost/javascript-serialization-benchmark/README.md

 * JSBinary: `js-binary`

-`bser` is a binary serialization library developed for Facebook's "Watchman" filewatcher and seems to be the most popular binary serialization library.
+`bser` is a binary serialization library developed for Facebook's "Watchman" filewatcher and is the most downloaded binary serialization library.
 It is however, mainly used for loca-IPC (inter process communication) as strings are represented as binary with no specific encoding.

 `google-protobuf` is Google's official Protocol Buffer release, but `protobufjs` is by far the more popular library.